Erebot/Plop/_sources/Installation.txt

         $ php -f Plop-latest.phar

-    (replace *Plop-latest.phar* with the actual name of the PHAR archive you just downloaded in case it was different)
+    (replace :file:`Plop-latest.phar` with the actual name of the PHAR archive you just downloaded in case it was different)

     The command should return without any error.
 If error messages are issued, try to fix your installation using the information given by those messages.